 Denver’s lakes and streams receive runoff from City streets, yards, parks, and discharges from industry and wastewater treatment plants.
-Sometimes pollution in the runoff and discharges, which includes bacteria such as E. coli, can make you sick.
+Sometimes pollution in the runoff and discharges, which includes bacteria such as E. coli, can make residents sick.

-DEH samples most of the streams and many of the lakes in Denver at least once a year.
+DDPHE samples most of the streams and many of the lakes in Denver at least once a year.
 Sampling results are compared to criteria issued by the State of Colorado to determine if it's safe to be in contact with waters in Denver’s streams and lakes.
-DEH posts information on the latest water quality results for the following sites on the map below and on our Facebook page.
+DDPHE posts information on the latest water quality results for the following sites on the map below and on our Facebook page.
 The map includes photographs of many of the sampling locations.